-C. auris is an emerging pathogenic yeast that can cause an invasive infection, particularly among immunocompromised patients.
+C. auris is an emerging pathogenic yeast that can cause invasive infection, particularly among immunocompromised patients.
 C. auris is a public health concern due to its potential for multi-drug resistance and its rapid appearance in many parts of the United States.
+Click here to see the latest national information from the Centers for Disease Control and Prevention.
 C. auris infections have also been reported in more than a dozen other countries.
-Outbreaks of this organism have occurred in healthcare settings, so rapid identification and communication of positive findings is essential.
+Outbreaks of this organism have occurred in healthcare settings, so rapid identification and communication of positive findings are essential to awareness and prevention.

-Patients infected with C. auris may not show noticeable symptoms due to symptoms from other health conditions.
-Symptoms of C. auris that do appear depend on the site of infection, such as bloodstream, wound, and ear.
-Invasive C. auris infections have been associated with 30-60% hospital mortality rates.
+Patients infected with C. auris may not show noticeable symptoms due to symptoms of other health conditions.
+Symptoms of C. auris that do appear depend on the site of infection, such as bloodstream, wound and ear.
+Invasive C. auris infections have been associated with 30-60% mortality rates among hospitalized patients.
 Most deaths have occurred in persons with other serious illnesses that increased the risk of death.

 Infections are often healthcare-associated, and prolonged skin colonization in patients can occur.
-Persistence of C. auris both in the environment and on patients enables its spread within health care faciltiies, especially if environmental cleaning and disinfection are not performed correctly.
+Persistence of C. auris both in the environment and on patients enables its spread within healthcare facilities, especially if correct environmental cleaning and disinfection are not performed.
 Investigations of healthcare-associated outbreaks suggest that strict adherence to infection control activities is an effective method to prevent the spread of C. auris.
+Click here to see the Centers for Disease Control and Prevention's guidance on infection control activities for C. auris.

-If a case of C. auris is identified in a healthcare facility, providers are strongly encouraged to practice strict Infection control measures, such as: (1) identifying infected or colonized patients, (2) implementing recommended infection control precautions, and (3) ensuring thorough environmental cleaning and disinfection.
-A 10% bleach solution is recommended for environmental cleaning.
+If a case of C. auris is identified in a healthcare facility, providers are strongly encouraged to practice strict infection control measures, such as: (1) identifying infected or colonized patients, (2) implementing recommended infection control precautions, (3) ensuring thorough environmental cleaning and disinfection, and (4) notifying the Indiana State Department of Health.